SUPERCILEX/personal-website/_drafts/technical-interview-data-structure-toolkit.md

 - Is the set of inputs a fixed size?
 Counting or bucketing them might help.
 - Is there possible nesting in the input sequence?
 Consider stacks or queues.
+- Is an input sequence being continuously updated?
+A priority queue might help.
 - Would sorting simplify the problem?
 Consider scooting start and end pointers along instead of using recursion.
 - Would using complements help?
 (E.g. find the target sum by keeping track of previously seen